 Healthy and dependable practices and good disciplines when the kids are young will likely mean their futures will be brighter.
-A family who takes an interest in their children's school involvements will more likely see kids who graduate and go on to succeed in life.
+A family who takes an interest in their children's school involvements will more likely see kids who graduate and go on to do a lot with their life.
 Families who are known to help others and show kindness will produce more families who do the same, benefiting everyone.

 Do you have family meetings with your family?
-How has it benefited you?
-If not, how do you think it might benefit you?
+How has it benefited you?If not, how do you think it might benefit you?